 - Repeat offenders receive four demerit points against their license

-In a previous blog, our Las Vegas, NV accident attorneys at Bertoldo, Baker, Carter & Smith explained how new research showed the increased risks associated with texting and driving.
+In a previous blog, our Las Vegas, NV accident attorneys at Bertoldo, Baker, Carter, Smith & Cullen explained how new research showed the increased risks associated with texting and driving.
 What we didn’t delve into in that post was how our firm represents distracted driving victims who were injured by those who were using their phones at the time of the accident.
 While texting and driving statistics are alarming, distracted driving causes a significant amount of injuries and fatalities each year, of which cellphone use is a subcategory.

 Distracted Driving Is More Than Texting While Driving in Las Vegas, NV